amerkurev/doku/README.md

 ## Basic auth

 Doku supports basic auth for all requests.
-This is useful for protecting endpoints during the development and testing, before allowing unrestricted access to them.
 This functionality is disabled by default.

 In order to enable basic auth, user should set the typical htpasswd file with `--basic-htpasswd=<file location>` or `env BASIC_HTPASSWD=<file location>`.